jwest33/auto-agent/OUTLINE.md

 ### 🔹 **Stepwise Execution**

-* Executes each plan step-by-step:
+* Executes each plan step‑by‑step, **popping** the current step off the front of the plan so finished plans are never replayed:

   * Transitions via `world.transition()` to determine actual cost and detect "restores".
   * Computes **surprise** as `|expected_cost - actual_cost|`.
   * Reduces energy or restores it under special conditions.
+  * Resets `_prev_pos` at the start of every cycle to keep cost accounting consistent.

 ### 🔹 **Experience Logging**